scalar-labs/scalardb/docs/backup-restore.md

 **Cassandra**

 Cassandra has a built-in replication mechanism, so you do not always have to create a transactionally-consistent backup.

-For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, you do not need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
+For example, if the replication factor is set to 3 and only the data of one of the nodes in a cluster is lost, you do not need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
 However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.

-If you want to create a transactionally-consistent cluster-wide backup, pause the application and take the snapshots of nodes as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup), or stop the Cassandra cluster and take the copies of all the nodes' data, and start the cluster.
+If you want to create a transactionally-consistent cluster-wide backup, pause the Scalar DB application (or Scalar DB server) and take the snapshots of nodes as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup), or stop the Cassandra cluster and take the copies of all the nodes' data, and start the cluster.

 To avoid mistakes, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
-Cassy is also integrated with `scalar-admin` so it can issue a pause request to the Scalar DB application of a Cassandra cluster.
+Cassy is also integrated with `scalar-admin` so it can issue a pause request to the Scalar DB application (or Scalar DB server) of a Cassandra cluster.
 Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.

 **Cosmos DB**